tykiww/CV/about/index.md

 ![Caption: Happiness](https://raw.githubusercontent.com/tykiww/Images/master/family/goblin_valley.jpg)

-I am currently a Business Analyst for [The Coca-Cola Company](https://www.coca-colacompany.com/) working in their Business Insights and Analytics group.
-I am absolutely fascinated with the power of <b>Advanced Analytics</b> applied in high-level <b>Business Strategy</b>.
+I am currently an MBA Student at [Emory Goizueta School of Business]([https://www.coca-colacompany.com/](https://goizueta.emory.edu/)) seeking to pivot into Product Management roles in tech.
+My background is working with Advanced Analytics applied in strategic and tactical domains.
 However, more importantly, I am an alright husband crazy about futsal and going on adventures with my wife and daughter.

 <p>　・<strong>Connect</strong> with me on <a href="https://www.linkedin.com/in/taiki-wada">LinkedIn</a>!</p>